2019 Online Advertising vs Traditional Advertising Statistics.

 Don’t discount TV advertisements entirely though.

-Studies have found TV ads are more memorable than online ads.
+Studies have discovered TV ads are more memorable than online ads.
 Other studies have found that TV tends to still perform best on key performance indicators like sales and new accounts.

 The amount of time people spend watching TV continues to be high, and for many companies, it will continue to be the best way to get new clients.
 While we’re seeing many corporations use a mix of digital and TV strategies, digital seems to be opening up new opportunities for businesses with highly targeted advertisements to reach new audiences and grow their businesses.